open-ephys/ONI/source/hw-spec/glossary.rst

     an integrated circuit) or a digital “core” that emulates this.
 Devices may or may not produce and/or accept :term:`streaming data <Stream Channel>`, but must implement a minimal :term:`register programming channel <Register Channel>`.
-They must be documented, using a :term:`Device Datasheet`.
+They must be documented using a :term:`Device Datasheet`.
-    Devices are the endpoints for most communication operations and often are the hardware interfacing with the physical environment.
+    Devices are the endpoints for most communication operations and often are hardware interfacing with the physical environment.

     .. seealso:: :ref:`Device Specification <device>`